maxblumenschein/mdtoanything/README.md

 ### Inside Tex Directory

 The variables can also be defined with a custom package inside your tex directory.
-This makes the user variables indipendent of your input directory.
+This makes the user variables independent of your input directory.

 #### Installation